 We’re not just talking about a raise or a cash bonus, though they’re a great factor.
-There are various ways to reward employees, including time off, flexibility of hours, and gift certificates.
+There are various ways to reward employees, including time off, the flexibility of hours, and gift certificates.

 “Walk the walk.
 Talk the talk.”

 This is the most effective employee engagement strategy any corporation can use.
 Leaders should be able to demonstrate the desired characteristics and behaviors they ask their subordinates to display.
-They, too, should be passionate with what they do.
+They, too, should be passionate about what they do.

 Do you arrive at the office without greeting everyone, work at your desk the whole day without interacting with everyone, and leave at the end of the day without even saying a casual, “goodbye, team”?